Tags

 Liquid include tag embeds Shopify snippets with deprecated syntax.

-Overview of the Liquid Include Tag
+Introduction to Liquid Include Tag

 Basic Syntax of the Include Tag